I can print but cannot scan via network. (For Windows)

 Check your Brother machine is available for network print.

-If you cannot print, click here to see how to resolve cannot print using my Brother machine on a wired network (Windows/macOS).
+If you cannot print, click here to see how to resolve cannot print using my Brother machine on a wireless network (Windows).

 Step 2: Check the scanner driver